 The cave is privately owned by a farmer, who asks people not to bathe in the water or wash their clothes in there.
 Unfortunately, this has happened and he has been forced to close it down on occasion.
 Grjótagjá is the cave where Jon and Ygritte had their moment of intimacy, though don't expect the beautiful waterfall as that was added with CGI.
 But, don't worry, everything else in the cave is just as glorious.

 Sat comfortably in the Eyjafjörður fjord, you will find Akureyri, also known as 'The capital of the North'.
 Akureyri has prospered due to its fisheries, with many locals having worked in the industry over the years.
 Samherji, one of Iceland's largest fishing companies, is based in Akureyri.
 However, its success has also led to growth and nowadays the town has the second largest hospital in Iceland as well as the booming tourism industry.
-Similarly to Reykjavik, if you head into downtown Akureyri, you will find mostly travellers and tourist stores.
+Similar to Reykjavik, if you head into downtown Akureyri, you will find mostly travelers and tourist stores.

 Akureyri is a great stopping point for travellers as it is situated within close proximity of most popular tourist destinations in the North of Iceland.
 The previously mentioned Mývatn is only a 1-hour drive away, with a further hour to the Dettifoss and Ásbyrgi area.
 For those of you interested in going whale watching, then you could take a 1-hour drive to Húsavík where some excellent whale watching tours are located.
 Húsavík is also an incredibly beautiful town and has become very popular with travellers in recent years.